sposso/Deep_learning_to_improve_breast_Cancer_pytorch/README.md

 -  **Intensity shift**: ±20% of the original pixel values
 -  **Shear**: between `-12°` and `+12°`

-We train the Resnet50 for 50 epochs in total.
-However, since the S dataset is much smaller than s10, we increase the number of epochs in the third stage to 100.
-The batch size is 256, and we use ADAM as the optimizer.
-The model's parameters are initialized with the pre-trained weights in Imagenet.
+We train the ResNet50 model for a total of 50 epochs.
+However, due to the smaller size of the S dataset compared to s10, we extend the third training stage to 100 epochs for S to ensure sufficient learning.
+We use a batch size of 256 and optimize the model using the ADAM optimizer.
+All model parameters are initialized with ImageNet pre-trained weights..

 ##### Train patch classifier by using train_function.py in "patch_classifier" folder
 ##### Trained Patch-level classifier models are in trained_models